Ante-237/MathFrenzyPrivacy/README.md

 If a parent or guardian believes that their child has provided any personal information to us without consent, please contact us immediately at akumawahanye@gmail.com, and we will work to delete such information from our records.

 6. Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
 When we do, we will notify you by updating the "Last Updated" date at the top of this page.
 We encourage you to review this policy periodically to stay informed about how we are protecting your information.
+Also contact for permanent account deletion with activity.

 7. Contact Us
 If you have any questions or concerns about this Privacy Policy or the data we collect, please contact us at: